When I began to think about healthy eats and sticking to our $75 per week food budget, the first dish that came to mind was mujadara.

 - 1/4 cup olive oil

-- 3 large onions, slice in 1/2 inch slivers
+- 3 large onions sliced in 1/2 inch slivers

-- Saute onions with olive oil, stirring occasionally, until golden brown.
-Like Orangette says, caramelize them to within an inch of their lives.
+Saute onions with olive oil, stirring occasionally, until golden brown.
+The softer the better.
 Reserve 4 tbs (or more) for garnish.